 - a.
 Contractor will establish and maintain an internal agency quality improvement and quality assurance process, including but not limited to the following: - i.
 Internal Quality Assurance and Performance Improvement (QAPI) Work Plan - The plan will set goals around Access, Timeliness, Quality and Outcomes for the Contractor and will be evaluated at least annually.
 A new plan will be created annually, and a copy submitted to County Quality Assurance annually by July 30th for the current FY.
 Contractor will submit a revised plan if County determines the plan to be inadequate. - ii.
-Monitoring safety and effectiveness of medication practices - If Contractor provides medication services, Contractor will establish official policy for monitoring medication practices, including operating a Medication Prescriber peer review process.
-Contractor policy will specifically address procedures Contractor utilizes to monitor prescribing to children and youth. - iii.
+Internal review of Assessments - A quarterly report will be sent to County Quality Assurance. - iii.
+Internal review of provider progress notes - A quarterly report will be sent to County Quality Assurance. - iv.
+Monitoring safety and effectiveness of medication practices - If Contractor provides medication services, Contractor will establish official policy for monitoring medication practices, including operating a

+Medication Prescriber peer review process.
+Contractor policy will specifically address procedures Contractor utilizes to monitor prescribing to children and youth.

+- v.
 The contractor may be asked to provide a copy of the current QAPI Work Plan outlining the organization's approach to quality, the methodology used to address quality issues, assure fidelity to practice, and metrics not meeting goals.